|Copyright © 2005– by|

 The format Fischer promoted (but did not invent) was formerly known as shuffle chess, where the pieces are randomly placed on the bank ranks at the

 starting positions; these are chosen randomly in official Chess960 tournaments.
-Chess960 takes away modern players' dependency on (1) memorized
+Chess960 takes away the modern player's dependency on (1) memorized

 opening theory and (2) special preparation, often involving seconds and/or teams of analysts, for match opponents.

-drawing line - Any one of several opening variations that typically results in a draw.
+drawing line - Any one of several opening variations that typically result in a draw.
 Players use these to produce quick results, giving themselves a rest period between rounds of a lengthy tournament.
 Players also utilize these when faced with a stronger opponent, hoping to avoid a loss.
+Strong players also find ways to avoid them.
 Drawing lines must be constantly updated as opening fashion changes.

 edge - the player with an "edge" holds a superiority in material and/or position (see also "advantage", "bind.")